-By registering for classes or completing a housing or meal plan application, a student incurs a legal obligation to pay tuition, fees, room, and board.
+A student incurs a legal obligation to pay tuition, fees, room, and board by registering for classes or completing a housing or meal plan application.
 Barnard's refund policy for withdrawals is as follows:

-- Withdrawal Prior to Semester Start: If a student withdraws prior to the start of the semester and incurs no charges, any semester payments will be refunded except for her nonrefundable tuition deposit which is forfeited.
+- Withdrawal Before Semester Start: If a student withdraws before the start of the semester and incurs no charges, any semester payments will be refunded except for her nonrefundable tuition deposit, which is forfeited.
 If the student has incurred any charges, the deposit is applied to those charges.

 - Orientation fees

 - Late fees (late payment, late registration, late enrollment verification, etc.)